-The hidden potential of a so-so Victorian porch is realized through clever space planning and splashes of color.
+The hidden potential of a so-so Victorian porch is realized through clever space planning, updated outdoor furnishings and splashes of color.

 See (& shop!) the awesome results by Style Expert Brian Patrick Flynn …

 Strictly because I’m ridiculous, I fully prop-style almost every surface in my house an hour or two before guests come over.
 I am fully aware that this is a complete waste of time and most likely makes no impact whatsoever on the experience of my visitors, but I always do it anyway.
 And after years (read: decades) of wondering why, I finally came to a conclusion one night while visiting my sister Shannon.
 During the entire dinner, I focused more on her corner sofa than the corned beef on my plate.
 What I realized was that every time I enter a space—regardless of whose it is and why I’m there—I instantly zero in on ways to mix it up … simply because, well, that’s my job.
 This is probably very, very unhealthy but, oh well.